 To increase your chances of staying in the United States, you may apply to become a lawful permanent resident and eventually apply for citizenship in the United States.
 If the government grants you asylum, you have a chance of gaining permanent residency by staying in the United States for one year after receiving asylum.

 You have a path to citizenship in the United States after you change your status to permanent residence.
-Therefore, it is very important for asylees to make sure with the help of an experienced attorney, to apply for their change of status to a legal permanent resident as soon as they are eligible to do so.
+Therefore, it is very important for asylees to make sure with the help of an experienced San Jose immigration attorney, to apply for their change of status to a legal permanent resident as soon as they are eligible to do so.